mrnithish/Justice_Lawyer-demo/README.md

 # Justice_Lawyer-demo
-This is a project for lawyer appointment.
+This is a project demo webites for lawyer appointment.

-This is a demo website for Lawyer Appointment.

 Stack-Html , CSS, JAVASCRIPT,BOOTSTRAP